 Service sync to enable Kubernetes and non-Kubernetes services to communicate: Consul can sync Kubernetes services with its own service registry.
 This allows Kubernetes services to use native Kubernetes service discovery to discover and connect to external services registered in Consul, and for external services to use Consul service discovery to discover and connect to Kubernetes services.

 And more!
 Consul can run directly on Kubernetes, so in addition to the native integrations provided by Consul itself, any other tool built for Kubernetes can choose to leverage Consul.

 There are several ways to try Consul with Kubernetes in different environments.

 The Getting Started with Consul Service Mesh track provides guidance for installing Consul as service mesh for Kubernetes using the Helm chart, deploying services in the service mesh, and using intentions to secure service communications.

 The Consul and Minikube guide is a quick step-by-step guide for deploying Consul with the official Helm chart on a local instance of Minikube.

 Review production best practices and cloud-specific configurations for deploying Consul on managed Kubernetes runtimes.

-- The Consul on Amazon Elastic Kubernetes (EKS) guide is a complete step-by-step guide on how to deploy Consul on EKS.
+- The Consul on Amazon Elastic Kubernetes (EKS) tutorial is a complete step-by-step guide on how to deploy Consul on EKS.
 Additionally, it provides guidance on interacting with your datacenter with the Consul UI, CLI, and API.

-- The Consul on Google Kubernetes Engine (GKE) guide is a complete step-by-step guide on how to deploy Consul on GKE.
+- The Consul on Google Kubernetes Engine (GKE) tutorial is a complete step-by-step guide on how to deploy Consul on GKE.
 Additionally, it provides guidance on interacting with your datacenter with the Consul UI, CLI, and API.

 The Consul and Kubernetes Reference Architecture guide provides recommended practices for production.